 Roo-ver will be controlled from Earth and collect lunar soil, known as regolith.

-Producing oxygen is a key step in setting-up a sustainable human presence on the Moon.
+Lunar regolith can potentially hold oxygen — a key step in setting-up a sustainable human presence on the Moon.

 Who is building Roo-ver?